carefulcomputer/instacart/README.md

 # instacart

-instacart and coscto sameday scraper
+Check for open time slots on instacart and costco.